open-tale/open-tale.github.io/_docs/05-skills.md

 * If the SP is higher than the target's Resolve, the target gets marked with a Demoralized mark of level SP.

-* A character marked with Demoralized is unable to have critical rolls.
+* A character marked with a Demoralized mark of level *X* has all of its rolls scores decreased by *X* - Resolve points.

 * The Demoralized mark wears off in the end of the target's next turn.